DrPlantabyte/Biome-Prediction-ML/README.md

 16. Barren
 17. Water bodies

-## What is a node network model?
+## What is an artificial neural network?
-Similar to biological brains, node network machine learning models (aka artificial neural networks) are made of interconnected pieces, called nodes, which each perform a small calculation that is then passed on to another node.
-By playing with connections between the nodes, the machine learning algroithm is able to evolve the web of nodes from a useless heap into a decision tree that outputs a prediction in it's output node based on the states of the input nodes.
+Similar to biological brains, artificial neural networks are made of interconnected pieces, called nodes, which each perform a small calculation that is then passed on to another node.
+By playing with the connections between the nodes, the machine learning algorithm is able to evolve the web of nodes from a useless heap into a decision tree that outputs a prediction in it's output node based on the states of the input nodes.

-One should not get too carried away by the comparison of node networks and biological brains.
-While the high-level principle is the same, biological neurons perform different kinds of calculations than machine learning nodes, and a typical animal brain has millions to trillions of neurons while most machine learning node networks are limited to a few hundred or a few thousand nodes.
+One should not get too carried away by the comparison of artificial neural networks and biological brains.
+While the high-level principle is the same, biological neurons perform different kinds of calculations than machine learning nodes, and a typical animal brain has millions to trillions of neurons while most machine learning neural network are limited to a few thousand nodes.

-## What will be the inputs and outpts?
+## What will be the inputs and outputs?
 The existing land cover maps already provide biome classification for any location on Earth.
 However, this is not very useful for hypotheticals, such as what will the landscape look like after another century of global warming?
 Or what might it have looked like in the past?
 Or what should the biome maps of Westeros or Middle Earth look like?

 Therefore my prediction model will only use easily predictable inputs: average yearly min and max temperature and total annual rainfall amount and standard deviation (to capture seasonality of rainfall).
 The input data will come from freely available satellite remote sensing data products.